ST-byte441/grace-bot/README.md

 - `npm run pm2:status` - Check bot status

 ### After server reboot:
-Your bot will automatically start!
+The bot will automatically start!
 No need to run anything.

 ## How it works:
-- **PM2 runs independently** of VS Code, terminals, or user sessions
+- PM2 runs independently of VS Code, terminals, or user sessions
-- **Your bot runs as a background process** managed by PM2
+- The bot runs as a background process managed by PM2
-- **Automatically restarts** if it crashes
+- Automatically restarts if it crashes
-- **Survives server reboots** (with proper startup configuration)
+- Survives server reboots (with proper startup configuration)
-- **You can close your computer** and the bot keeps running on the server
+- You can close your computer and the bot keeps running on the server

 ## Commands
 - `/schedule ping` - Schedule a message with cron expression